 Reindeer

 Reindeer meat is called Poronkäristys.
-It is usually cooked medium rare.
-You will find it in many dishes including pates and soups.
-Bear and elk meats are also popular.
+It is usually cooked medium rare and is used in many dishes, including pates and soups.
+Bear and elk meat are also popular.

 Reindeer – traditional foods of Finland.
 Photo Credit: Hirvi Saara Linna, Visit Finland.